sumotoy/gpio_MCP23SXX/README.md

 - [R] ...
 Yes, if you use different CS for every chip, otherwise NO.
 - [Q] Can I share MCP23S08 and MCP23S17 and using HAEN?
 - [R] ...
 Yes.
 Remember to assign different hardware address!
+- [Q] Can I rise up the SPI freq speed to 30 or more Mhz?
+- [R] ...
+No. Datasheet limits to 10Mhz but thanks some code tricks I can rise up to 24Mhz!